Artistic gymnastics: Vault

-The vault is both an event and the primary piece of equipment used in that event.
-Unlike most of the gymnastic events employing apparatuses, the vault is common to both men's and women's competition, with little difference between the two.
+The vault is both an event and the primary equipment used in that event.
+Unlike most gymnastic events employing apparatuses, the vault is standard in men's and women's competitions, with little difference.
 A gymnast sprints down a runway, which is a maximum of 25 m in length, before leaping onto a springboard.
-Harnessing the energy of the spring, the gymnast directs his or her body hands-first toward the vault.
+Harnessing the energy of the spring, the gymnast directs their body hands-first toward the vault.
 Body position is maintained while "popping" (blocking using only a shoulder movement) the vaulting platform.
-The gymnast then rotates his or her body to land in a standing position on the far side of the vault.
+The gymnast then rotates their body to land standing on the far side of the vault.
 In advanced gymnastics, multiple twists and somersaults may be added before landing.
-Successful vaults depend on the speed of the run, the length of the hurdle, the power the gymnast generates from the legs and shoulder girdle, kinesthetic awareness in the air, and the speed of rotation in the case of more difficult and complex vaults.
+Successful vaults depend on the speed of the run, the length of the hurdle, the power the gymnast generates from the legs and shoulder girdle, kinesthetic awareness in the air, and the speed of rotation in the case of more challenging and complex vaults.

 In 2004, the traditional vaulting horse was replaced with a new apparatus, sometimes known as a tongue or table.
-It is more stable, wider, and longer than the older vaulting horse—about 1 m in length and width, giving gymnasts a larger blocking surface—and is therefore safer than the old vaulting horse.
+It is more stable, wider, and longer than the older vaulting horse—about 1 m in length and width, giving gymnasts a larger blocking surface—and is, therefore, safer than the old vaulting horse.
 This new, safer apparatus led gymnasts to attempt more difficult vaults.

-Notable champions

-On the men's side, the gymnasts who have won the most Olympic and/or World Championship titles on vault are Marian Drăgulescu of Romania and Ri Se-gwang of North Korea, with four titles each.
-Yang Hak-seon, Eugen Mack, Alexei Memo, Vitaly Scherbo, Li Xiaopeng, and Lou Yun have each won three titles.

-On the women's side, Věra Čáslavská of Czechoslovakia has won the most titles, with four.
-Simona Amânar, Simone Biles, Cheng Fei, and Elena Zamolodchikova have each won three.

 Floor exercise

-The floor event occurs on a carpeted 12 × 12 m square consisting of hard foam over a layer of plywood, which is supported by springs or foam blocks.
-This provides a firm surface that will respond with force when compressed, allowing gymnasts to achieve extra height and a softer landing than would be possible on a regular floor.
+The floor event occurs on a carpeted 12 × 12 m square consisting of rigid foam over a layer of plywood supported by springs or foam blocks.
+This provides a firm surface that will respond with force when compressed, allowing gymnasts to achieve extra height and a softer landing than possible on a regular floor.

-Men perform without music for 60 to 70 seconds and are required to touch each corner of the floor at least once during their routine.
-Their routines include tumbling passes to demonstrate flexibility, strength, balance, and power.
+Men perform without music for 60 to 70 seconds and must touch each floor corner at least once during their routine.
+Their routines include tumbling passes demonstrating flexibility, strength, balance, and power.
 They must also show non-acrobatic skills, including circles, scales, and press handstands.

 Women perform a 90-second choreographed routine to instrumental music.
-Their routines consist of tumbling passes, jumps, dance elements, acrobatic skills, and turns.
+Their routines include tumbling passes, jumps, dance elements, acrobatic skills, and turns.
 Elite gymnasts may perform up to four tumbling passes.